THEOplayer/web-connectors/conviva/README.md

     };
 ```

-Optionally, you can include device metadata in the ConvivaConfiguration object
+Optionally, you can include device metadata in the ConvivaConfiguration object.
+Note that `SCREEN_RESOLUTION_WIDTH`, `SCREEN_RESOLUTION_HEIGHT` and `SCREEN_RESOLUTION_SCALE_FACTOR` are the only fields that Conviva will auto-collect on most web-based platforms.

 ```typescript
 const exampleDeviceMetadata: ConvivaDeviceMetadata = {